-- Creation of, and appointment to, the new role of Council Advocate, giving added resilience to the Council's legal position. - The Standards Committee (which is not mandatory) continues to promote, develop and maintain high standards of conduct by the Council in compliance with the constitution and legislation. - The Standards Committee has continued to review conduct in accordance with the terms of reference set out in the Constitution. - Progress was monitored against Service Plan targets during the year. - Updating of Council's Emergency Plan in March 2020, in preparation for the COVID-19 outbreak.
+- The whole Constitution was reviewed and updated. - Key officer staff training was undertaken in relation to the General Data Protection Requirement (GDPR) legislation significantly boosting resilience with knowledge in this area. - Review and update of the Council's Financial Regulations. - The Standards Committee (which is not mandatory) continues to promote, develop and maintain high standards of conduct by the Council in compliance with the constitution and legislation. - The Standards Committee has continued to review conduct in accordance with the terms of reference set out in the Constitution. - Progress was monitored against Service Plan targets during the year. - Preparation of "Roadmaps" to plan in detail on a department-by-department basis for the appropriate phases of moving in and out of Coronavirus lockdowns. - A Remobilisation Group was established which redrafted the Emergency Plan. - A working group drafted a Corporate Plan for 2022 onwards for consideration by the incoming administration.